consoledotdev/home/content/browser-testing/crossbrowsertesting.md

 date: 2021-12-07T07:00:00+00:00
 draft: false
 summary:
-  SmartBear CrossBrowserTesting is a great product for manual and automated testing on a large number of devices.
+  SmartBear CrossBrowserTesting supports live and automated testing on very old devices as well as newer releases.
 Read our review of SmartBear CrossBrowserTesting - a browser testing tool.
 metaDescription:
-  SmartBear CrossBrowserTesting is a great product for manual and automated testing on a large number of devices.
+  SmartBear CrossBrowserTesting supports live and automated testing on very old devices as well as newer releases.
 Read our review of SmartBear CrossBrowserTesting - a browser testing tool.
 headerType: fixed
 hideLines: true
 hidePlanes: true